 A child who is required to attend school under Tex.
 Educ.
 Code § 25.085 shall attend school each school day for the entire period the program of instruction is provided.
 Tex.
 Educ.
 Code § 25.085(a).
 Unless specifically exempted by Tex.
 Educ.
-Code § 25.086, a child who is at least six years of age, or who is younger than six years of age and has previously been enrolled in first grade, and who has not yet reached the child's 19th birthday shall attend school.
+Code § 25.086, a child who is at least six years of age, or who is younger than six years of age and has previously been enrolled in first grade and who has not yet reached the child's 19th birthday, shall attend school.
 Tex.
 Educ.
 Code § 25.085(b).
-On enrollment in prekindergarten or kindergarten, attendance is also compulsory.
+Upon enrollment in prekindergarten or kindergarten, attendance is also compulsory.
 Tex.
 Educ.
 Code § 25.085(c).

 Special Issue: When considering the timing of a school move, courts, DFPS, and school staff should be aware of both the sending and receiving local school district calendars, including the administration schedule for the State of Texas Assessment of Academic Readiness (STAAR), which can be found on the TEA Website and on local school district websites.
+It is most helpful to children and youth in care, and least disruptive to schools, to avoid making a school change during a testing period.